Ozone depleting substances and alternative substances

 Q11.
 What documents are required upon actual importation?

-Importer must present valid license issued by EPA along with standard customs documentation.
+Importer must present valid license issued by NEPA along with standard customs documentation.

 Q12.
 Is there any licensing fee or administrative charge?
 If so, what is the amount of the fee or charge?